The Attributes of Thermal Comfort: Ergonomic Criteria for the Design of "Breathable" Work Chairs

 Therefore

-A comfortable chair will have a neutral effect on thermal comfort by allowing the flow of heat or the dispersion of water vapor generated by the body.
+A comfortable chair will have a neutral thermal effect on the body by allowing the flow of air to the body or the dispersion of water vapor from it.

 Design Problem